cpoff/jamdocs2/docs/event-workflow.md

 ## Create event in Outlook Calendar

 - Create a new event.
 Best to use the Office 365 version of Outlook in a web browser.
-- Select calendar: PAG-Main, RTA-Main, or PAG/RTA-Shared (appears on both sites)
+- Select site calendar where you want the event to appear: PAG-Main, RTA-Main (includes RTA & RTAnext), or PAG/RTA-Shared (appears on both sites)
 - Add standard date, start/end times, reminder (optional)
 - Add only internal attendees (e.g. committee chair) and no external attendees.
 (External attendees will be added later, after the event is fully produced.)
 - Reserve conference room, or select Virtual